bytewax/bytewax/docs/articles/concepts/joins.md

 For the details of all the types of windows you can define and explanation of the parameters, see our [windowing documentation](windowing.md).
-I'm going to use a simple 1 hour tumbling window; the previous window closes and the next window starts at the top of each hour.
+We're going to use a simple 1 hour tumbling window; the previous window closes and the next window starts at the top of each hour.
 We'll be using event time.